olle/talk-query-response/README.md

 We have to consume, convert and validate with great care.
 The decoupling in the Query/Response patter has a price, and this is one part of it.

-_But is a published REST endpoint, handling POST requests, that much better then?
+_But is a published REST-endpoint, for POST requests, that much better?
 I would argue that we still have the same requirements.
-Being able to handle requests liberally.
-We must always convert and validate, with great care.
-But we are coupling the client and server to each other and, what is perhaps even worse, we're actually asking the client to control the imperative writing of information in the server._
+To be able to handle requests liberally, we have to convert and validate, with great care.
+But we are coupling the client and server to each other and, what is perhaps even worse, we're actually allowing the client to control the writing of information inside the server.
+We have at least surrendered to that model of thinking.
+The POST is a write operation!_

-_To think about who's controlling the write operation, is a tremendously powerful concept, in my view.
-And, arguably, the further away we can push this from the actual act of writing, the less we need to think about the complexity of both collaborators at once.
+_To really think, and reason, about who's controlling a write operation, can be a very powerful concept, in my view.
+And, arguably, the further away we can push this authority from the actual, internal, act of writing, the less we need to think about the complexity of both collaborators at once.
 This is of course the essence of messaging.
-We could still achieve this with the REST endpoint, but it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
-Even if it is empty or `void`._
+We could still achieve this with the REST endpoint, but it would say that it is a lot harder to avoid thinking about the effect of the returned response from the POST request.
+Even if it is empty.
+We are caught in a lock-step or imperative model._

   [5010]: https://en.wikipedia.org/wiki/Robustness_principle